woonsanko/skip-version-demo/README.md

   mixin
 ```
 - Add a custom version action class like the example, [SkippableVersionVariantAction.java](cms/src/main/java/org/example/skip/version/demo/cms/workflow/action/SkippableVersionVariantAction.java) in your ```cms``` project.
-- Configure or bootstrap to replace the default custom version action class name with your classname in the repository.
+- Configure or bootstrap the custom version action class to replace the default setting in the repository.
 The configuration property location is ```/hippo:configuration/hippo:modules/scxmlregistry/hippo:moduleconfig/hipposcxml:definitions/documentworkflow/version/@hipposcxml:classname```
 - Add the custom mixin type to the specific document type's prototype node, so that it won't create versions for newly created documents of that specific document type.
 - Also, add the custom mixin type to the 'unpublished' (or 'preview) variant nodes of any existing documents, so that it won't create versions when you update and publish the documents.